Leuxll/Leuxll/README.md

 ### Hi there, I'm Yue Fung - aka Leuxll 👋

-## I'm a Student, Developer, and Gamer!
+## I'm a CS student enrolled at the University of Toronto, a Developer, and Gamer!

-- 🔭 I’m currently working on a Flutter App!
+- 🔭 I’m currently taking 2 summer courses (MAT237 and CSC236) at the University of Toronto!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Learn and code more!
+- 🥅 2022 Summer Goal: Learn React and other frontend tools!
-- ⚡ Fun fact: I love to watch movies.
+- ⚡ Fun fact: I love to watch movies(Django is #1 for me).

 ### Connect with me: